Tesla says its 4Q profit rose 59%, expects strong margins

 The company said it knows there are questions about macroeconomics in the face of rising interest rates.
 “In the near term we are accelerating our cost reduction roadmap and driving towards higher production rates, while staying focused on executing against the next phase of our roadmap,” the letter said.

 Shares of Tesla were up slightly Wednesday, closing at $144.43.
-They rose another less than 1% in extended trading following the earnings report.
+They almost 2% in extended trading following the earnings report.

 The company's stock tumbled 65% last year on fears that Musk was distracted by his $44 billion acquisition of Twitter.
 But so far this year they’re up about 35%.